 1. Take a blank sheet of paper and draw two intersecting roads on it.

-Draw yourself in the crossroads.
+Draw yourself at the crossroads.
 Put a big thought bubble above you.
 In it, pose the focus question that describes your current crossroads in life.
 For example: What do I really want to do with my career?
 How can I conclude this chapter in my life?
 How can I balance my work and outside work interests?

 2. In one quadrant write about what draws your attention or energizes you.
 Your answers could range from very specific things, such as learning a new skill, to big dreams.